centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-commercial-extensions.md

 Release date: `April 26, 2023`

-- Added SAML authentication
-  - Possibility to use conditions to access to Centreon
-  - Possibility to import automatically users
-  - Possibility to manage manually or automatically groups
-  - Possibility to manage manually or automatically roles
 - Added the possibility to customize the login page and the banner
   - Possibility to change login page background
   - Possibility to change login page logo